aiven/aiven-client/.github/CONTRIBUTING.md

 # Welcome!

-Contributions to Karapaceh are very welcome.
+Contributions to aiven-client are very welcome.
 Please follow our guidelines:

 - It's recommended to open an issue to discuss a feature before putting in a lot of effort.